Altin Lala

-After leaving Hannover in the summer of 2012, Lala initially intended to retire, but later that year he joined Bayern Munich II following a proposal from his former teammate Michael Tarnat, who was then working as a scout at the Bavarian club.
-In April, the 36-year-old confirmed that he would continue his career with Bayern’s reserve team, competing in the Regionalliga Bayern under coach Mehmet Scholl.
-Lala made three appearances for the side before a series of injuries—including a recurring heel problem, a torn thigh muscle, and later a knee ligament rupture—forced him to retire from professional football in October 2012, officially bringing an end to his 18-year playing career.
+After leaving Hannover, Lala initially intended to retire, but later that year he joined Bayern Munich II following a proposal from his former Hannover teammate Michael Tarnat, then working as a scout at the Bavarian club.
+In April 2012, he confirmed he would continue his career with Bayern's reserve team in the Regionalliga Bayern under coach Mehmet Scholl.
+Lala made three appearances before a series of injuries—including a recurring heel problem, an 11-millimetre thigh muscle tear, and a subsequent knee ligament rupture—forced him to retire from professional football in October 2012, bringing an end to his 18-year playing career.

 Lala earned 79 caps for the Albania national team between 1998 and 2011, making him one of the country's most-capped players.
 He made his debut in January 1998 in a friendly match and was part of the squad that won the 2000 Rothmans International Tournament.
 Over the course of his international career, he represented Albania in seven qualification campaigns for the UEFA European Championship and the FIFA World Cup, and shares the national record for most appearances in UEFA European Championship qualifying matches.
-A tireless and disciplined midfielder, Lala scored three international goals, the first of which came in March 2003 during a UEFA Euro 2004 qualifying victory over Russia.
+He scored three international goals, the first of which came in March 2003 during a UEFA Euro 2004 qualifying victory over Russia.
 From the beginning of his international tenure, Albania consistently finished above bottom place in every qualifying campaign in which he featured — a marked improvement compared to earlier decades.
 Appointed captain in 2007 following Igli Tare’s retirement, under coach Otto Barić, he went on to lead the team throughout the 2010 FIFA World Cup and UEFA Euro 2012 qualifying campaigns before retiring from international football in 2011.

 After retiring from playing, Lala transitioned into coaching, initially serving as assistant coach of the Albania national football team in 2014 before taking charge of the Albania national under-19 football team.
 His early managerial work focused on developing youth talent within the national setup, continuing his long association with Albanian football.
 However he left after less than 2 years of work.